Opendigitalradio/ODR-AudioEnc/README.md

 * JACK audio connection kit (optional)
 * The alsa libraries (libasound2, optional)
 * libvlc and vlc for the plugins (optional)
+* (optional) cURL to download the TAI-UTC bulletin, needed for timestamps in EDI output.

 For Debian (and Ubuntu) use